Djumash93/The-World-Traveller/README.md

 This is a vite app The World Traveller.
 It is a single page application, which helps to track your travels.
 It is easy to use, have fun :)

+Here is a link for the live server https://theworldtraveller.netlify.app/